 The U.S. Bureau of Labor Statistics predicts that by 2024, about one-quarter of the workforce, or 41 million people, will be over the age of 55 — including 13 million over age 65.

 And more than half say they’re working past retirement because of financial reasons, according to a Transamerica Center for Retirement Studies report.

 Picking up work on your terms after retiring isn’t such a bad idea.
-Finding a profitable side hustle based on your hobbies or talents could give you more spending money or cash to cover your health care needs.
+Finding a profitable part-time gig based on your hobbies or talents could give you more spending money or cash to cover your health care needs.

 This article provides information only and should not be construed as advice.
 It is provided without warranty of any kind.